 There are a lot of benefits a prototype has for an entrepreneur.
 These are:

-- Prototyping gives the entrepreneurs an advantage to test their ideas in a tangible way.
+- Prototyping gives the entrepreneurs an advantage to test their ideas tangibly.

-- It also helps in easily unfold the actual plan and debug during the early stage for issues and fix it, thus saves a lot of resources in parallel before actual implementation.
+- It also helps in easily unfolding the actual plan and debug during the early stage for issues and fix it, thus saving many resources in parallel before actual implementation.

-- Prototyping also helps entrepreneurs to take iterative actions in refining the idea or plan after visualizing the live product and change ideas concurrently.
+- Prototyping also helps entrepreneurs take iterative actions to refine the idea or plan after visualizing the live product and changing ideas concurrently.
 There are cases where entrepreneurs reveal new aspects of ideas from the prototype stage of an idea.

-- During collaboration within different groups of the same idea, prototyping helps stakeholders to visualize the physical representation and connect the groups to a common framework and understand the concept and entail as well as experience the idea.
+- During collaboration within different groups of the same idea, prototyping helps stakeholders visualize the physical representation and connect the groups to a common framework and understand the concept and entail and experience the idea.

-Expertise: For starting a company, you need to be very strong and sound in the idea you're planning to give birth.
-It tells the world what you can do with your idea, and what is the thing that is different in this journey.
+- Expertise: For starting a company, you need to be very strong and sound in the idea you're planning to give birth to.
+It tells the world what you can do with your idea and what is the thing that is different in this journey.

-Passion: This gives a push and focuses towards what your idea is all about.
+- Passion: This gives a push and focuses on what your idea is all about.
 It tracks you to chase your dreams, bring resources and people who are like-minded and will become a part of this journey to make an idea to prototype.